ISEAL-Community/iseal-core/README-dev.md

 ## Technical Requirements

-- Python 3.8+ — to parse the CSV schema and generate the RDF and documentation site
+- Python 3.8+ — to parse the CSV schemas, generate the RDF files, and populate the documentation site content
-- Node.js 12+ and NPM — to generate the documentation site
+- Node.js 12+ and NPM — to generate the documentation site HTML

 ### Python Setup
 Create a Python virtual environment and install the requirements: